Top tips for summer security

 Out in the garden?

-If you’re chilling out by the paddling pool or having that long-awaited family barbie, make sure your front door and any windows at the front of the house aren’t left open, so no one can sneak in while you’re otherwise engaged!
+If you’re chilling out by the paddling pool or having a barbie, make sure your front door and any windows at the front of the house aren’t left open, so no one can sneak in while you’re otherwise engaged!

 Don’t leave anything out in the cold